Getting Started

 Try demo mode

-To explore with pre-seeded sample data and one-click login (no account creation needed):
+To explore with pre-seeded sample data:

 ./scripts/docker-setup.sh --demo